 Let us illustrate the vortex motion when the circulations $(\Gamma_0,\Gamma_1,\Gamma_2)$ are given by $(2,1,-1)$ such that $\kappa=\sqrt{-\Gamma_1/\Gamma_2}=1$.
-Since we have $z_1|_{t=0}=1$, the initial condition for $z_2$ must be on a circle of radius $1$ centered at the origin, so as to make $M=0$.
+Since $z_1|_{t=0}=(1,0)$, the initial condition for $z_2$ must be on a circle of radius $1$ centered at the origin, so as to make $M=0$.
 Figure~\ref{fig_Meq0_counter_rotating} shows the numerical solution of~\eqref{z0_z1_z2_dot} for the given set of parameters and $z_2|_{t=0}=(0,1)$.
-We have plotted the vortex motion for $t\in[0,60]$.
-The $(u,v)$ phase plane trajectory [see figure~\ref{fig_Meq0_counter_rotating}(a)] remains on a circle of radius $1$ (dashed line), and moves towards the singularity point $\eta_1=(1,0)$ asymptotically.
-From~\eqref{r1_sqr_dot_uv_eqn}--\eqref{r2_sqr_dot_uv_eqn}, it can be noted that after the finite time $u$-axis intersection at $(-1,0)$ (which corresponds to a minimum for the inter-vortex distance functions $r_1$ and $r_2$), $r_1$ and $r_2$ must monotonically increase with time.
-This is confirmed in figure~\ref{fig_Meq0_counter_rotating}(c), where we have plotted the inter-vortex distance functions versus time.
+The $(u,v)$ phase plane trajectory [see figure~\ref{fig_Meq0_counter_rotating}(a)] remains on a circle of radius $1$ (dashed line), and moves towards the singularity point $\eta_1$ asymptotically.
+From~\eqref{r1_sqr_dot_uv_eqn}--\eqref{r2_sqr_dot_uv_eqn}, we observe that in finite time the trajectory intersects $u$-axis at $(-1,0)$, which corresponds to a minimum for the inter-vortex distance functions.
+Thus, after achieving the minimum, $r_1$ and $r_2$ must monotonically increase with time.
+This is justified in figure~\ref{fig_Meq0_counter_rotating}(c), which illustrates the variation of inter-vortex distances with time.
 As mentioned before in Sec.~\ref{subsebsec:Meq0_keq1}, $r_{12}$ is a constant function, and $r_1=r_2$.
 In the $(x,y)$ plane [see figure~\ref{fig_Meq0_counter_rotating}(b)], the free vortices are seen moving away from the fixed vortex, indicating the unbounded nature of the vortex motion.